The Red List of Trains in Japan

 Current Operations & Future Prospects

-The 8000 series runs Isesaki Line between Tatebayashi and Isesaki (Gunma Prefecture), Tojo Line between Ogawamachi and Yorii (Saitama Prefecture) and Daishi, Kameido, Kiryu, Koizumi, Noda, Ogose and Sano Lines.
+The 8000 series runs Isesaki Line between Tatebayashi and Isesaki (Gunma Prefecture), Tojo Line between Ogawamachi and Yorii (Saitama Prefecture) and Daishi, Kameido and Ogose Lines.
 They are mostly used for small branch lines, but considerable number of services on Noda Line are still provided by the 8000 series.
-A six-car unit with the original front end has been preserved by Tobu Railway Museum and used for rail tours, but it had been temporarily reallocated to Noda Line services since 2023.
+A six-car unit with the original front end has been preserved by Tobu Railway Museum and used for rail tours, but it has been temporarily allocated to Noda Line services since 2023.

 Those on Noda Line will be replaced with brand new trains from financial year 2024.
-Other units are 40-50 years old as well, but they are likely to be in service until the mid or even late-2020s.
+Other units are 40-50 years old as well, but they are likely to be in service until the late-2020s.

 Photos